danyshaanan/dupes/README.md

-# nupes
+# nupes - WIP
-## A command line tool for finding duplicate files - WIP!
+## A command line tool for finding duplicate files
-nupes helps you find duplicate files in a folder.
+nupes helps you find duplicate files.

 This is a work in progress.
-[Feel free to help out](https://github.com/danyshaanan/nupes)!!

 * * *
 ### Installation